 The organisation of the FCI aims to promote scientific excellence and technological innovation by leveraging the local strengths and networking structures of the partners involved.

 The scientists involved in the FCI are based at the Goethe University, the Georg Speyer Haus, the Max Planck Institute for Heart and Lung Research and the Paul Ehrlich Institute and represent a broad spectrum of disciplines, from structural biology to biochemistry and molecular biology to cell biology, bioinformatics and medicinal chemistry to the various specialists in clinical disciplines.

 Leadership of the FCI is the responsibility of the Speaker, Florian Greten, supported by a Board of representatives from the FCI professors, the heads of the five research areas and representatives of the junior researchers.

 Karl H. Plate

 Scientific Advisory Board

-An international scientific advisory board assists this Steering Committee on strategically important issues and on decisions on competitive funding within the LOEWE Center FCI.
+An international scientific advisory board assists Speaker and Board on strategically important issues and on decisions on competitive funding within the LOEWE Center FCI.